boostercloud/booster/CONTRIBUTING.md

   - `./scripts/check-all-the-things.sh` on Linux and MacOS
   - `.\scripts\check-all-the-things.ps1` on Windows

+### Understanding the "lerna monorepo" approach and how dependencies are structured in the project
+The Booster Framework project is organized following the ["lerna monorepo"](https://lerna.js.org/) structure.
+There are several "package.json" files and each one has its purpose with regard to the dependencies you include on them:
+- The "package.json" located at the project root is _only_ intended for development tools that you use at project level, like the Typescript compiler, linter plugins, etc. You should never put there dependencies that you would use inside a package like `framework-core`, for example (there is a linter rule that will fail if you do this).
+- The "package.json" files that are on each package root should contain the dependencies used by that specific package.
+Be sure to correctly differentiate which dependency is only for development and which one is for production.

+When you bootstrap your project with `lerna bootstrap`, all the needed dependencies will be installed.
+Lerna is configured to use a "hoisted" approach.
+This means that if there is the same dependency specified in several "package.json" files, it will be "hoisted": that dependency will be installed inside the `node_modules` located in the project root, and _not_ on the `node_modules` of each package.
+This saves space, makes the development speed faster and resolves some problems.

+There could be the situation in which two packages depends on the same dependency but with different versions.
+In that case you would get an error during `lerna bootstrap`, and that's good.
+Specify the same dependency version and it will be fixed.

+Finally, **always use exact numbers for dependency versions**.
+This means that if you want to add the dependency "aws-sdk" in version 1.2.3, you should add `"aws-sdk": "1.2.3"` to the corresponding "package.json" file, and never `"aws-sdk": "^1.2.3"` or `"aws-sdk": "~1.2.3"`.
+This restriction comes from hard problems we've had in the past

 ### Github flow

 The preferred way of accepting contributions is following the [Github flow](https://guides.github.com/introduction/flow/), that is, you fork the project and work in your own branch until you're happy with the work, and then submit a PR in Github.